aashish-shirgave/ExpOS/README.md

 *  Load your OS startup code into the boot block of the disk and get this code executed on bootstrap.

+We wrote small assembly code and loaded as os stratup code.
 </p>

 <h5>Stage 4 : Learning the SPL Language</h5>